Botanical Name: Hydrangea macrophylla

 Dozens of species exist.
 The best for growing indoors is Hydrangea macrophylla -- the mophead hydrangea, which offers hundreds of varieties.

 This is a plant that really knows how to show off.
-Big, round clusters of small flowers cover the plant all summer in blue, violet-blue, white, pink or red.
-A potted hydrangea looks stunning on a dining table or anywhere you want to add instant garden ambience.
+Big, round clusters of small flowers cover mophead hydrangeas all summer in blue, violet-blue, white, pink or red.
+New cultivars are introduced with bi-colored blooms, and in more vibrant colors than we've ever seen.

 Keep the soil moist.
 Dry soil can be the death of this plant.
 Leaves that turn yellow and fall off are a sign of dry soil.
 Flowering plants are thirsty, so it's a good idea to check the soil every day while in bloom.

-Hydrangea pruning tips.
+Hydrangea pruning.
 Mophead hydrangeas don't need to be pruned back unless you want to control their size.
 Cutting off about 1/3 of the oldest stems will give you a fuller plant.
 When to prune hydrangeas: After blossoms fade.
+Hydrangea shrubs are perennials.
+Woody stems are densely covered with big, oval leaves that are deep green.

 Overwintering your plant.
-If you intend to keep your plant indoors, repot after flowering and cut the stems back by half.
+Hydrangea shrubs are perennials.
+If you intend to keep your plant, repot after flowering is over and cut the woody stems back by half.
+Water sparingly in winter.
 Keep the plant cool during the winter, then move it to warmer conditions in late winter to help bring it into bloom.

 If you meet the needs for hydrangea care, you can count on it to bloom year after year.